-Dana White was interviewed by Fox News Sean Hannity yesterday during a segment in which they both panned The New York Times for their critical coverage of the UFC’s recent events.
+Dana White was interviewed by Fox News Sean Hannity in May 2020 during a segment in which they both panned The New York Times for their critical coverage of the UFC’s recent events.

 Hannity also questioned White about the possibility of fans being allowed to return to events in the near future, suggesting temperature checks and masks as one potential solution, though even White seemed hesitant to get onboard with that as things stand.